ONSdigital/sml-python-small/docs/thousand_pounds.md

 1. Returned, cleaned response,
 2. Imputed or constructed value

-The calling process is responsible for determining whether a returned, clean response is suitable for use in the method and to set the 'predicted' variable accordingly, giving the following effective priority order:
+The calling process is responsible for determining whether a returned, clean response is suitable for use in the method and to set the 'predictive' variable accordingly, giving the following effective priority order:

 1. Returned, cleaned response
 2. Imputed or constructed value
 3. Auxiliary variable, e.g. registered annual turnover

-The calling/wrangling process is also responsible for auditing the metadata about the values used in this method (e.g. the source of the predicted value, tpc_ratio, etc).
+The calling/wrangling process is also responsible for auditing the metadata about the values used in this method (e.g. the source of the predictive value, tpc_ratio, etc).

 Note: ensure that predictor and auxiliary variables are of the same denomination as the current period variables.

-* **principal_identifier**: *(String)* - Unique identifer e.g. "q500" (question identifier), or "12345678901-202209" (reference & period)
+* **principal_identifier**: *(String)* - Unique identifier e.g. "q500" (question identifier), or "12345678901-202209" (conrtibutor reference & period)
 * **principal_variable**: *(Float)* - Numeric value that the method is working on
-* **predicted**: *(Float)* - *Optional* - Numeric value used for comparison.
+* **predictive**: *(Float)* - *Optional* - Numeric value used for comparison.
 A previous 'valid' value (i.e. Returned/Imputed/Constructed)
-* **auxiliary**: *(Float)* - *Optional* - Alternative numeric` value used when a predicted value is not available and required by the user
+* **auxiliary**: *(Float)* - *Optional* - Alternative numeric` value used when a predictive value is not available and required by the user
 * **upper_limit**: *(Float)* - Upper bound of 'error value' threshold
 * **lower_limit**: *(Float)* - Lower bound of 'error value' threshold
 * **target_variables**: *(List of Variables)* - *Optional* - List of linked question and values to potentially be adjusted